breadthe/laravel-fileserver/README.md

 * **WIP** Upload to specific folders
 * **WIP** Sorting, searching, and filtering of the file list

+## Troubleshooting

+### Failed to load resource: net::ERR_CONNECTION_CLOSED

+The initial (temporary) file upload request to `upload-file` times out with a `HTTP Error 401 Unauthorized` in the developer console.

+**Explanation:** The Livewire request is invalidated before the file finishes uploading.

+**Solution:** Increase `max_upload_time` in `config/livewire.php`.
+By default, it is set to 5 minutes.
+It should suffice, but depending on the size of your uploads, and your connection speed, it might not be enough.

 ## License

 FileServer is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).